 Final Thoughts on Dobble Harry Potter

 Dobble Harry Potter is a Hogwarts goer's easy access, travel game.
 It's lightweight in both its size and its complexity, but that's not to say it doesn't leave an impact.
 We played this while waiting for a meal, a guest, and a plane, and every time it was delightful.
 It was never the game we had to play to kill time, but the one we wanted to!
-What's more is the appeal the theme gives.
+What's more, is the appeal the theme gives.
 Whether they were a board gamer or not, the fans of Harry Potter and his whacky adventures were besotted with Dobble's charm.
-It is a winner all round!
+It is a winner all around!